Tuition and fishing experiences are done either on a half day or full day/s

 Tuition and fishing experiences are offered either on a half-day or full day/s basis on the various private beats I use on the lower/middle River Eden.

-You will get the full benefit from the day on a one to one basis.
+You will get the full benefit from the day on a one-to-one basis.

-Should the River be unfishable
+Should the river be unfishable

 Safety is of paramount importance, and although accidents do sometimes happen in life, I will ensure to the best of my ability and experience that there are no disasters.
-Please do let me know if there are any things I should know about before you arrive, ie: medical/mobility or any problems that might give cause for concern.
+Please do let me know if there is anything I should know about before you arrive, i.e: medical/mobility or any other problems that might give cause for concern.